Convert to:

 With registering an IDN domain, you can reach your target audience in their local language and provide them a user-friendly interface for more comfortable interaction with the company if their local language is not English.

-However, it's currently impossible to register your domain in all languages variants because of the complexities of foreign languages.
+However, its currently impossible to register your domain in all languages variants because of the complexities of foreign languages.
 Because sometimes, a single word has different meanings in different languages, or sometimes a single word has several meanings in the same language.

 Why we have to select a language when registering an IDN domain?